 Interviews: Highly qualified candidates will be invited for an in-person or Skype interview.
 Interviews will be conducted by invitation only.
 Admissions

 Decisions: All applicants are informed of admission decisions through the online application system, including those who do not get invited to interview.

 *It is always recommended to apply early in the admissions cycle **International Students are strongly encouraged to apply in Rounds 1 or 2 due to timelines for processing international student visa applications.

 Are some parts of the application valued more than others?
 In other words, what is the most important part of the application?

 Every component of the application holds the same value.
-Applications are evaluated comprehensively and all of the information captured helps the admissions committee evaluate the candidate’s unique qualifications.
+Applications are evaluated comprehensively and holistically, and all of the information captured helps the admissions committee evaluate the candidate’s unique qualifications.

 What is the application fee?

 At this time, ASB does not require an application fee.

 How does ASB evaluate the English proficiency of an applicant?

 The Admissions Committee requires all applicants whose native language is not English OR applicants who have not received a university degree taught in English to provide proof of their English language proficiency by submitting one of the following valid test scores.
 The minimum required score is in brackets: